-- People's wishes for the end of their life had been recorded in their care plans.
+• People's wishes for the end of their life had been recorded in their care plans.
 For example, if people wanted to stay at the service instead of being admitted to hospital.
-Furthermore, people's choices around their funeral arrangements were discussed and organised by staff.
-For example, one person wished to have a 'Universe' themed funeral and have their ashes taken into space.
-The registered manager ensured their wishes were carried out and respected. - Staff were knowledgeable about supporting people at the end of their lives and the healthcare professionals who would be able to support people.
+Staff were knowledgeable about supporting people at the end of their lives and the healthcare professionals who would be able to support people.